Skip to main content

 • Don’t reinvent the wheel

-• Prioritize developer and user experience
+• Prioritize developer experience

-• Be customizable, but with sensible defaults
+• Be extensible, but with sensible defaults

-• Optimize for security, reliablity, and scalability
+• Optimize for security, reliability, and scalability

 Deployment Targets